• Skip to primary navigation

 It adds depth and richness to dishes with its mild and slightly savory taste.

-Used in moderation, it adds a subtle, delightful essence that complements sweet and savory recipes.
+Used in moderation, it adds a subtle, pleasant essence that complements sweet and savory recipes.

 Differences Between Duck Fat and Lard

-Duck fat and lard may seem alike, but there are key differences.
+Duck fat and lard may seem alike, but there are key differences - for a sense of how preparation changes results, see pipa duck vs roast duck comparison.

 Source and Origin